Led-adel-pilot/CogniGuide/README.md

 *   **Instant Generation:** Processes content and generates mind maps rapidly, saving users hours of manual work.
 *   **Interactive Mind Maps:** The generated mind maps are visual and interactive, enhancing comprehension and retention.
 On first load, the entire map is zoomed to fit the screen, giving a 'big picture' overview.
 Standard interactions like zooming, panning, and node collapsing/expanding are supported.
 *   **Realtime Streaming Rendering:** The backend can stream model output token-by-token and the frontend progressively renders the Markmap markdown as tokens arrive so the mind map begins appearing immediately instead of waiting for the full generation to finish.
-*   **Smart File Caching:** Advanced caching system prevents redundant file processing when users add/remove files.
+*   **Smart File Caching & Pre-processing:** Advanced caching system prevents redundant file processing when users add/remove files.
+Files are automatically pre-processed immediately upon upload to extract text and images, eliminating the wait time when clicking Generate.
 Uses content-based hashing to ensure consistent caching across different environments (localhost/production) and browsers.
 Only changed file combinations trigger re-processing, significantly improving performance for multi-file uploads.
+Uploads are offloaded to Supabase Storage to bypass Vercel's ~4.5 MB body limit; client-side validation now allows up to 50 MB per file.
 *   **Credit Loading Optimization:** Instant credit balance display with intelligent caching system.
 Credits load immediately on dashboard refresh using localStorage cache (5-minute expiration) with background refresh for accuracy.
 Eliminates the brief "0.0" flash that occurred during sequential API calls.
 *   **Multiple Export Options:** Users can download the generated mind maps in various formats including HTML, SVG, PNG, and PDF.
 *   **Flashcards Generation (Two ways):**